 Which bottle is leaking?

-Take the tin with the bottles to the sink so that you can wash your hands if you get any acid on them.
-Find some tissue (eg kitchen towel, toilet paper, paper tissues) and use them to lift each bottle carefully out of the tin.
+Bottles of acid are supplied in sealed plastic tubs.
+Take the tub to the sink so that you can wash your hands if you get any acid on them (or, better, wear acid-proof gloves - supplied box of 100).
+Find some tissue (eg kitchen towel, toilet paper, paper tissues) and use them to lift each bottle carefully out of the plastic storage tub.
 Do this on the draining board and hold each bottle over the sink, take care not to get any of the acid on fabric or furniture.
 Wipe each bottle dry (the acid will stain the tissue yellow) and place on the draining board.
 Wait a minute or two then wipe each one again.
 It should now be obvious as to which bottle is leaking.

-It can happen that none of the bottles appear to be leaking.
-In this case, wait a few minutes and wipe each bottle again.
+If none of the bottles appear to be leaking, wait a few minutes and wipe each bottle again.
 If, still, none appear to be leaking, examine each carefully by looking at the lid to see if the shrink-cap is white and intact or has turned dark and wet.
-If all three caps are clean and intact, hold each bottle up to the light to look for hairline cracks.
-If all three bottle appear to be perfect (and are all full with acid) then the probable cause is the other chemical we use: water.
-The shrink-caps are stored in water.
-When they are slipped onto the bottle they dry out and as they dry out they shrink.
-In theory we should always have a stack of bottles that are sealed, but in practice we often don't get round to sealing the bottles until the last minute, and that can mean putting them in the tin while the shrink-seals are still wet, which can make the tissue wet.
-Water is so corrosive that it rusts the inside of the tin within a few hours.
+If all the caps are clean and intact, hold each bottle up to the light to see if they are still full of acid.
+If all bottles appear to be perfect and are all full with acid, then the probable cause is fumes leaking out of the bottles and condensing on the outside of the bottle (this is certain to happen if you have kept the bottles in the plastic tub, unopened, for several days).

 Now you need a replacement